-In 2016, the International Rescue Committee (IRC) conducted research and published it entitled "Barriers and Drivers to Women's Economic Empowerment in Tanzania," the research was on the issues affecting women and hindering them from accessing financial and economic opportunities in the country, the report indicated that women could not easily access financial credit and other services, hence hard for them to start businesses or even expand the already existing businesses.
+In 2016, the International Rescue Committee (IRC) conducted research and published it entitled "Barriers and Drivers to Women's Economic Empowerment in Tanzania", the research was on the issues affecting women.
+Hindering them from accessing financial and economic opportunities in the country, the report indicated that women could not easily access financial credit and other services, making it hard for them to start businesses or even expand existing ones.
 Getting employment was also an issue because of Gender-based discrimination, as many employers preferred men to women.
-In addition, many women lack proper and needed education for the job market, limiting them from equal competition with men.
-Unpaid care work: Women in Tanzania often bear the burden of unpaid care work, which limits their ability to participate in the labour market and earn an income.
-Cultural and social norms: Traditional gender roles and societal expectations limit women's economic opportunities in Tanzania.
-Many women are expected to prioritize their roles as wives and mothers over their careers or businesses.
-Limited access to markets: Women in Tanzania often faces barriers, including limited transportation infrastructure, lack of information about market opportunities, and limited access to technology and communication tools.
-Addressing these challenges requires a multi-faceted approach, including improving access to credit and financial services, promoting gender equality in the labour market, increasing access to education and skills training, recognizing and reducing the burden of unpaid care work, and challenging cultural and social norms that limit women's economic opportunities.
-The International Rescue Committee (IRC) recommends a range of policy interventions and community-based initiatives to promote women's economic empowerment in Tanzania.
+In addition, many women need more proper and needed education for the job market, limiting them from equal competition with men.

+Unpaid care work: Women in Tanzania often bear the burden of outstanding care work, which limits their ability to participate in the labour market and earn an income.